ccdMuro/WikiHerbig/digital_privacy/pgp.md

    artifact "PGP Sub-Keys" as pgpsubkeys_on_yubikey
 }

-frame backup as backup {
+frame Backup as backup {
 card "Encrypted USB Storage" as usb {
   artifact "PGP Key" as pgpkey_on_usb
 }